-USDA Rural Development, Innovation Center, via email at: RD.RPIC@usda.gov, or via phone at: Angela Callie 202-568-9738 or Greg Dale 202-568-9558.
-Persons with disabilities who require alternative means for communication should contact the U.S. Department of

-Agriculture (USDA) Target Center at (202) 720-2600 (voice).
-The last day for accepting questions on this notice will be July 26, 2021.
+USDA Rural Development, Innovation Center, via email at: RD.RPIC@usda.gov, or via phone at: Gregory Dale (202) 568-9558 or Sherri McCarter (615) 982-2078.
+Persons with disabilities who require alternative means for communication should contact the U.S. Department of Agriculture (USDA) Target Center at (202) 720-2600 (voice).
+The last day for accepting questions on this notice will be August 12, 2022.
+Questions submitted after this deadline cannot be guaranteed a timely answer in advance of the closing date of this notice.